10 investment tips to stay financially fit for long term

 By managing income tax one can cut quite a bit of stress from their life.
 The reasons why people tend to procrastinate is due to insufficient understanding of income tax.
 If you prepare your taxes on time and spend enough time understanding what you need to pay, you’re less likely to make a mistake and suffer from it.
 That is why a proper management of your accounts will immediately help your tax filing and therefore, reduce stress.

 Every earning individual must consider buying life insurance policy that provides host of living benefits.
 Today there are new-age ULIPs available in the market which help investors meet their important life goals such as child’s higher education, worry free retirement, and travel around the globe, purchase dream home etc. besides financial protection.
+You can also get term insurance to secure these goals for your loved ones in case of your untimely death.
 Hence one has fewer worries about finances not just post retirement but also during the working years.

 Whether you like it or not, life has many surprises in store that can dig a hole in your finances.
 They may be in the form of medical emergencies, loss of job, urgent repair of house or vehicle etc. So to counter these challenges in a way that secures your own and your family’s financial future, one needs to have an emergency fund with at least six months’ household expenditure to face financial emergencies more effectively.